Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Ride to Neumagen, where you can rejoin the barge.
-Or spend the morning on board and start biking from Neumagen.
-There are a few short ascents and descents along the river and through the vineyards, before it’s all aboard in Schweich as you cruise into Trier, the former Imperial city of Rome’s late Classical period.
+Alternatively, spend the morning on board and begin biking from Neumagen.
+Enjoy a route with a few short ascents and descents along the river and through the vineyards before boarding again in Schweich to cruise into Trier, the former Imperial city from Rome’s late Classical period.

 Cumulative Distance Range: 27 – 56 km (16 – 34 miles)

-Enjoy a private wine tasting in one of the historical wineries in Saarburg.
-This evening, you may dine on your own in a restaurant on the Leuk River.
-Savor the hearty food and sip a crisp Saar River Riesling, or try viez, an apple cider typical of this region.
-The barge moors in Saarburg.
+In the evening, dine on your own at a restaurant along the Leuk River.
+Savor hearty local fare paired with a crisp Saar River Riesling, or try viez, an apple cider typical of the region.
+The barge will be moored in Saarburg.

 Today's Ride Choices